Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 154 CHAPTER 9

 specific areas, help the product stay mixed and uniform in texture, adjust the pH of the product, or help the product stay fresh.
 Functional ingredients do not usually cause physical appearance changes associated with the use of skin care products and cosmetics.
 Ingredients that cause the actual physical changes to the appearance of the skin are known as performance ingredients or performance agents.
 They occasionally are also called active agents.
 There is a trend toward not calling these chemicals active agents, because the similar-sounding term active ingredients is reserved for drug products.
 Saying a skin care product has an active ingredient implies that it is a drug.
 For more information about the technical differences between drugs and cosmetics, see Chapter 12, Claims in Cosmetics.
 In this chapter, we discuss functional ingredients, which include a large number of cosmetic chemicals.
 You will learn about how ingredients are used to stabilize, thicken, preserve, and spread other ingredients across the skin that cause the physical changes we see when we use skin care products.
 The biggest category of functional ingredients is vehicles.
 Vehicles are spreading agents.
-They are the substances in which the performance ingredients are “fl oating.”
+They are the substances in which the performance ingredients are “floating.”
 They are the carrier within a skin care product and deliver performance ingredients to specific areas of the skin.
 They make up the largest actual amount of any skin care product or cosmetic.
 Without vehicles, we could never apply the performance ingredients and cause the changes we see to the skin’s appearance.

 ## ABOUT WATER